Skip to main content

 Every API key is scoped to a single user account.
 There is no cross-user access.

-ExtractionsExtraction jobs and results belong to the creating user
+Account and keyword monitors are scoped to the creating user account.

 Attempting to access another user’s resources returns 404 Not Found (not 403), preventing enumeration attacks.